 After a long weekend of nothing but eating in New York City, I couldn’t help but wonder if locals had discovered even half the restaurants in the dining paradise they call home.
-They couldn’t possibly!
-They’d have to spend every waking moment dining.
+I can’t imagine coming close!
+You’d have to spend every waking moment dining.
 There is a vast number of eateries and this means standards are high.
 Choosing where to dine is overwhelming…and whose recommendations to trust?!

 Thanks to tips from NYC locals, staff at respected restaurants and discerning online guides, here’s my ultra-mini guide based on two long weekends in the big apple, in which I barely scratched tip of the dining iceberg (despite constant eating!).
 I look forward to adding to this list every time I visit.